gakalmar/Notes/14_OOP with C#.md

                             string top = stack.Pop();  // Removes and returns "Cherry"
                             string next = stack.Peek(); // Returns "Banana" without removing it

+        - **Tuple:** (not a collection!)
+            - It's not a collection, but since it's just a language feature, it was best to place it here
+                - Tuples do not provide built-in enumeration or iteration capabilities like collections!

+            - A **Tuple** is a way to group multiple values into a single, lightweight, **immutable** data structure
+                - 1 tuple is like 1 item in a Dictionary, a KVP in essence, but with multiple "Items" in it
+                - A better way to visualize it is saying it's like an object, that has a different value for each of its keys.
+The keys are called "Item1", "Item2" and so on, but we can rename the keys (see below)
+            - they can hold elements of different types, allowing for a mix of data types within the same tuple

+            - Example of its use:

+                    // Initializing a tuple with two elements var person = ("John", 30); // Tuple with a string and an int

+                    // Accessing tuple elements with "ItemN" keyword:
+                    Console.WriteLine($"Name: {person.Item1}, Age: {person.Item2}");

+                    // Assigning names to tuple elements
+                    var namedPerson = (Name: "Jane", Age: 35);
+                    Console.WriteLine($"Name: {namedPerson.Name}, Age: {namedPerson.Age}");

+                    // Using tuples to return multiple values from a method (string, int) GetPerson()       // We create a method, that's return type is a tuple -> (string, int) {
+                        return ("Alice", 28);       // We return values according to the tuple type's specified values }

+                    var (name, age) = GetPerson();  // We assign it to a var with the same value types, making it also a tuple

+                    // Deconstructing a tuple
+                    var cityWithPopulation = ("New York", 8_336_817);
+                    (string cityName, int cityPopulation) = cityWithPopulation;
+                    Console.WriteLine($"City: {cityName}, Population: {cityPopulation}");

         - `ICollection` interface:
             - Defines a collection of objects (part of .NET Framework's collection classes, included in the `System.Collections` namespace)